Sierra-Labs/nest-workflow/README.md

 - `jest` for unit testing
 - `tslint` for TypeScript linting (tslint in VSCode to automate linting)
 - `prettier` for auto formatting in VSCode
-- Make sure you setup an [npmjs.com](http://www.npmjs.com) account and request access to the `@sierralabs` private repos for the NPM dependencies.

 ## Installation